BIA-lab/patho-track/README.md

 ## Contact Us
 <br>
-If you have any question please contact us through the following e-mail address:
+If you have any question please get in touch with us through the following e-mail address:

 - <a> joicy.xavier@ufvjm.edu.br </a>
 - <a> joicy@sun.ac.za </a>